Anoia/option-type-csharp-example/README.md

 So, what is this option type?

 An **option type** is a generic type that can encapsulate an optional value.
 In other words, it's a container that may or may not contain a value.
-A lot of functional programming languages have option types build in, like F#, Scala, OCaml.
+A lot of functional programming languages have option types build in, like F#, Scala or OCaml.
 In some other languages like Haskell it's called **maybe**, but the concept is the same.

 It's very useful for example as a return value for a function, that could return a missing or invalid value.